RVCC-IDMX/about-me-Maxro2005/README.md

 11. Navigation bar was created.
 12. README file was fleshed out.
 13. Nothing because I was busy doing final assignments for other courses.
 14. Logo to replace BOB was created.
 Bio and Hobbies sections were fleshed out.
 Final touches to content were made.
+Lit section was replaced with Blog section, which contains a blog article on image hover effects.

 ## Color Scheme